 Cash and cash equivalents include cash in banks, money market funds, commercial paper, and certificates of term deposits with maturities of less than three months from inception, which are readily convertible to known amounts of cash and which, in the opinion of management, are subject to an insignificant risk of loss in value.
-The Company had \$6,888, \$12,162 and \$6,629 in cash and cash equivalents at December 31, 2022, December 31, 2021 and August 31, 2021, respectively.
+The Company had \$6,629 and \$2,142 in cash and cash equivalents at August 31, 2021 and 2020, respectively.

-Periodically, the Company may carry cash balances at financial institutions more than the federally insured limit of \$250 per institution.
-The amount in excess of the FDIC insurance as of December 31, 2022, was approximately \$6,388.
+Periodically, the Company may carry cash balances at financial institutions in excess of the federally insured limit of \$250 per institution.
+The amount in excess of the FDIC insurance as of August 31, 2021 was approximately \$6100.
 The Company has not experienced losses on these accounts and management believes, based upon the quality of the financial institutions, that the credit risk with regard to these deposits is not significant.